Dangovsky/ESTC/README.md

 ## timers_and_interrupt

 Modification of led_and_buttons.
-It uses timer for changing color of led.
+It uses timer for changing color of led and interrupts for buttons actions.
 * 9 colors (minus white)
 * On first button click color change to white.
 * On second button click color LEDs off.